-Our multi-asset-class funds invest into underlying wholesale multi-asset-class funds.
-Our underlying wholesale multi-asset-class funds gain exposure to asset classes by investing in underlying funds that each focus on investing in a single-asset-class.
+Our multi-asset-class funds invest into underlying wholesale multi-asset-class funds that we manage.

+Our underlying wholesale multi-asset-class funds invest in underlying funds that each invest in a single-asset-class.
+We appoint external fund managers to select the assets in some of our underlying single-asset-class funds.